kaktusas2598/Villain/README.md

  * SpotLight could take Camera* as an optional param to make it act as a flashlight
  * Improve Phong shading by implementing Blinn-Phong shading
  * Investigate gamma correction and sRGB textures
- * Fix Engine not compiling on Windows due to Nuklear, also other issues on Windows with framebuffer, mouse, etc
+ * Fix Engine on Windows
+ * Investigate integrating Box2D and Bullet physics